Robust, randomized preconditioning for kernel ridge regression: Motivation

 The primary purpose of a preconditioner is to minimize the number of CG iterations required to solve a linear system to a desired level of accuracy.
-For KRR, each CG iteration can be computationally expensive as it involves either one multiplication with the $N \times N$ kernel matrix (for full-data KRR) or two multiplications with the $N \times k$ kernel submatrix (for restricted KRR).
-Additionally, the kernel matrix or submatrix may not fit in working memory, in which case kernel matrix entries must be accessed from storage or regenerated from data at each CG iteration, which adds to the computational cost.
-This paper seeks to reduce the expense of KRR by proposing new preconditioners that are both efficient to construct and capable of controlling the number of CG iterations required for convergence.
+Each CG iteration can be computationally expensive as it involves either one multiplication with the $N \times N$ kernel matrix (for full-data KRR) or two multiplications with the $N \times k$ kernel submatrix (for restricted KRR).
+Additionally, the kernel matrix or submatrix may not fit in working memory, in which case kernel matrix entries must be accessed from storage or regenerated on the fly at each CG iteration, which adds to the computational cost.
+This paper seeks to reduce the expense of KRR by identifying preconditioners that are both efficient to construct and capable of controlling the number of CG iterations required for convergence.

 To be useful in practice, a preconditioner must work \emph{reliably} for a range of KRR instances, and it must be \emph{robust} against adverse conditions (such as poorly conditioned kernel matrices).
-Additionally, the preconditioner should not require any delicate parameter tuning.
-Such a robust and no-hassle preconditioner is vital for general-purpose scientific software that can handle a variety of KRR problems framed by different users.
-Additionally, such a preconditioner is critical for cross-validation, as it enables searching for the best kernel model while having confidence that the preconditioner can handle the resulting linear systems efficiently.
+Additionally, the preconditioner must not require delicate parameter tuning.
+Such a robust and no-hassle preconditioner is vital for scientific software that can handle KRR problems framed by different users.
+Such a preconditioner is critical for cross-validation, as it enables searching for the best kernel model while having confidence that the preconditioner can handle the resulting linear systems efficiently.
+Unfortunately, as this paper shows, many existing KRR preconditioners are prone to failure when applied to specific KRR problems, limiting their applicability.